Russell-Waterhouse/blog/content/post/c_review_rust_ahead.md

 all day, I didn't really have much motivation to do it after work.

 I am writing a desktop app in C, and it's nearly ready for use.
-That has been the project that has taught me the most by far.
+That has been the project that has taught me the most.

 As for the feelings of non-trivial accomplishments and deep understanding,